wandumi/github-finder-one/README.md

 In the project directory, you can run:

-React {class and the branch contains Using Hooks}, Bootstrap 5, Github API,
+React, Bootstrap 5, Github API,